Here is a call for papers that I am involved with.

 - Colonised peoples organising in Australia

-If you wish to participate in this symposium, tentatively slated for December 2021, please provide an abstract of 250 words to Jon Piccini (firstname.lastname@example.org) by 15 August.
-Due to Covid, it is most likely that this symposium will be held online.
+If you wish to participate in this symposium, please provide an abstract of 250 words to Jon Piccini (firstname.lastname@example.org) by 31 August.

 Image: Builders Labourer’s Federation members promote the Moratorium for Black Rights, 1972.